blaisep/project-page-template/mysite/posts/about-this-project.rst

 .. tags: tutorial, ensemble coding, python
 .. category:
 .. link:
-.. description: The first post of this project.
+.. description: An initial post describing this project.
 .. type: text

 This is the first paragraph is the initial post of the project.